 Babesiosis is caused by protozoan parasites of the genus Babesia, which infect red blood cells.
-Babesia parasites usually are tickborne but also can be transmitted via blood transfusion or congenitally (1-3).
+Babesia parasites are usually transmitted to humans by tick bites but can also be transmitted by blood transfusion or congenitally (mother to child) (1-3).

 Most human cases of Babesia infection in the United States are caused by the parasite Babesia microti.
-Occasional U.S. cases caused by other species (types) of Babesia have been detected (4, 5).
-Babesia microti is spread in nature by Ixodes scapularis ticks (also called blacklegged ticks or deer ticks)-primarily in the Northeast and upper Midwest, especially in parts of New England, New York State, New Jersey, Wisconsin, and Minnesota (1, 6-8).
-The parasite B. microti typically is spread by the young nymph stage of the tick, which is found mostly during warm months (spring and summer), in areas with woods, brush, or grass.
-Infected people might not recall a tick bite because I. scapularis nymphs are very small (about the size of a poppy seed).
+Occasional U.S. cases caused by other species (types) of Babesia have been found (4, 5).
+Babesia microti is most commonly spread by Ixodes scapularis ticks (also called blacklegged ticks or deer ticks) primarily in the Northeast and upper Midwest, especially in parts of New England, New York State, New Jersey, Wisconsin, and Minnesota (1, 6-8).
+Babesiosis is spread by young nymph ticks which are often found in woods, brushy areas, or grass during warmer months (spring and summer).
+The ticks are very small (about the size of a poppy seed); because of their small size infected people might not remember having a tick bite.

 Many people who are infected with Babesia microti are asymptomatic.
 Some people develop flu-like symptoms, such as fever, chills, sweats, headache, body aches, loss of appetite, nausea, or fatigue.
-Because Babesia parasites infect and destroy red blood cells, babesiosis causes hemolytic anemia, which may range from mild to marked (7).
+Babesiosis can also cause severe complications such as hemolytic anemia, a very low platelet count (thrombocytopenia), malfunction of the vital organs (acute respiratory failure, congestive heart failure, and renal failure) and death (7).